LASIK Center

 Does it hurt?

-Patients of Peninsula Laser Eye Medical Group are given a topical anesthetic to numb the eye, so during the procedure, there is no pain.
+Patients of Peninsula Laser Eye Medical Group are given a topical anesthetic to numb the eye, so there is no pain.
 During the procedure itself, patients may experience a sensation of pressure, and momentary fading of vision, however, the laser does not cause any pain or discomfort.

 Post-LASIK, patients may experience a mild burning sensation which normally subsides in 2 to 3 hours after the procedure.
 This feeling has been likened to opening one’s eyes while swimming in a chlorinated pool, uncomfortable, but not painful.